 - Current accounts: Current accounts are deposits of financial institutions' undisposed assets.
 They also function as settlement accounts for financial institutions' transactions and are used for reserve requirements.
 The current account rate forms the floor of the Central Bank interest rate corridor and the interest rate floor in the interbank market for krónur.
 Current accounts must always have a positive balance at the end of each business day. - Overnight loans: Overnight loans are loans granted by the Central Bank to financial institutions, upon the request of the latter, until the following business day.
 Their primary purpose is to provide financial institutions with access to liquidity so as to ensure that they fulfil reserve requirements and have a positive current account balance at the end of the day.
-Overnight loans are granted against collateral in securities.
-Overnight lending rates form the ceiling of the Central Bank interest rate corridor and the ceiling for overnight rates in the interbank market for krónur.
+Overnight loans are granted against collateral.
+Overnight interest rates form the ceiling for overnight rates in the interbank market for krónur.